georgs-tumans/expenses-tracker-api/README.md

 #### Authorization
 All endpoints are only accessible when authentificated as a registered user.
 To authentificate, the Login endpoint should be called which then returns a bearer token that must then be passed with every request.
 Token lifespan is two hours.

+#### New user account activation
+All new accounts registered must first be activated before logging in.
+This API includes account activation via a link sent to user email after account registration.
+The link calls an endpoint of the API which then redirects to an arbitrary link (two different redirects can be used for successful or failed account activation).

 #### Logging
 All operations and exceptions are logged to the database table `Weblogs`.